From breads to cakes, make sure you are using the best vegan egg substitute in your favorite recipes. Here are 3 easy swaps you can use in any recipe!

 I’m back with more vegan baking basics!
-It’s been a while since I’ve done a post and I’ve gotten a few questions about egg replacers.
+It’s been a while since I’ve done a post and I’ve gotten a few questions about vegan egg substitutes.
 While it seems easy enough to replace eggs with powdered substitutes like Ener-G, I wanted to highlight the more whole foods replacers I’ve been using lately.
 I also wanted to feature replacements that would be accessible to everyone (Ener-G can be hard to find/expensive/a pain to order).
-Along with the replacements, I’ll go into a little bit about the type of baked goods the replacements do best in and how.
+Along with the vegan egg substitutes, I’ll go into a little bit about the type of baked goods the replacements do best in and how.
 This will be a bit shorter than the other baking basics posts, but I hope it’s helpful!

-To use: The ratio should be 1/2-1 banana, mashed per egg, if the batter looks a little thick after adding the banana, slightly increase the liquid (non dairy milk, water, etc.).
+To use: The ratio should be 1/2 to 1 mashed banana per egg, if the batter looks a little thick after adding the banana, slightly increase the liquid (non-dairy milk, water, etc.).

 To use: Mix 1 tablespoon ground flax seed with 3 tablespoons water in a small bowl (this is equal to 1 egg).
 Let mixture sit for 5-10 minutes, or until it gels together.

 Using Baking Soda + ACV as a Vegan Egg Substitute

 Finally, my last and final vegan egg substitute is a combination of baking soda and apple cider vinegar.
 I know, this combination sounds like a weird science experiment ready to explode, and you would be partially correct!
 The mixture of vinegar and baking soda creates a foamy reaction, which happens to be perfect for more delicate vegan baking.